 On completion of this course, the student will be able to:

-- Understand and be able to use modern remote sensing techniques to complement the geological information recorded at the surface of the Earth
+- use modern remote sensing techniques to complement the geological information recorded at the surface of the Earth

 Bennison, G.M.
 (2011) An introduction to geological structures and maps.
 Hodder Education.

 Coe, A.L.
 (2010) Geological field techniques.
 The Open University; Wiley-Blackwell.